Siphon880gh/ai-generated-website-websim/README.md

 # Prompt Engineering to Generate Website on WebSim

-# Prompt Engineering to Generate Website on WebSim

 By Weng Fei Fung (Weng).
 This project highlights how I engineered and optimized a prompt using text generation tools—combining a ChatGPT-4 style guide with business needs—to get high-quality results from WebSim's text-to-website generator (https://websim.com/).
 The site was then deployed to Github Pages using gh-pages.

 ## Live Demos